Nordix/bpfjit-netbsd/README.md

 See the script `update.sh` for details about how the file history is extracted, and the patch files in `patches/` for reason of each change.

+## Build configurations

+Bpfjit can be configured at build time using following defines:

+* `SLJIT_VERBOSE` - Enabled by default in sljit

+  Unless disabled bpfjit will print generated machine code to stderr.
+  Recommended to be disabled in production and requires disabling in **both** bpfjit and sljit.

+* `BPFJIT_USE_UDIV` - Disabled by default in bpfjit

+  Generate *udiv* instructions instead of function calls for divide or modulus handling.

 ## Build using Make

 Building bpfjit requires a static library `sljit` and its header files to be